AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

     end Warnings_Example;

-Here we've suppressed the specific warning message on a specific line.
+Here we've suppressed a specific warning message on a specific line.

 If you get many warnings of a specific type and it's not feasible to fix all of them, you can suppress that type of message so the good warnings won't get buried beneath a pile of bogus ones.
-You can use the ``-gnatwaeF`` switch to silence the warning on the first version of :ada:`Mumble` above: the ``F`` suppresses warnings on unreferenced formal parameters.
+For example, you can use the ``-gnatwaeF`` switch to silence the warning on the first version of :ada:`Mumble` above: the ``F`` suppresses warnings on unreferenced formal parameters.
 Using it would be a good idea if you have many of those.